Esption/cargo-extra/README.md

 A script to build various cargo commands.
+You will also need to add the `./bin/` path into your $PATH in order to use these.
+If you don't know how to do that, then how to do it is add ```PATH="$PATH:/path/to/clone/bin/"``` to ~/.bashrc

 As of the first commit, all these came from https://github.com/kud1ing/awesome-rust